Festival Internacional da Canção: Formation

-Augusto Marzagão was a savvy journalist and businessman who befriended several of the most important politicians, executives, and musicians across Brazil.
-He was notably a good friend of Jânio Quadros, serving as his secretary while he was governor for São Paulo.
+Augusto Marzagão was a journalist and businessman who befriended several important politicians, executives, and musicians across Brazil.
+He was a friend of Jânio Quadros, serving as his secretary while he was governor of São Paulo.
 After Quadros was elected president of Brazil in 1961, Marzagão was given the role of director of public relations for the Instituto Brasileiro do Café.
 Through this function, he witnessed the Sanremo Music Festival while advertising abroad in Italy.

 Inspired by the format of the festival in Sanremo, Marzagão enlisted the help of Francisco Negrão de Lima, the governor of the State of Guanabara, to create a music festival for Rio de Janeiro.
-Lima was enthusiastic to help, as it would rival the Festival de Música Popular Brasileira hosted in São Paulo and bring tourism to Rio which was lacking attractions.
-At the same time, it would also help improve international relations which had become strained due to the 1964 Brazilian coup d'état.
+Lima was enthusiastic to help, as it would rival the Festival de Música Popular Brasileira hosted in São Paulo and bring tourism to Rio, which was lacking attractions.
+At the same time, it would also help improve international relations, which had become strained due to the 1964 Brazilian coup d'état.
 With the backing of the Tourism Minister of Guanabara, João Paulo do Rio Branco, Marzagão began looking for a broadcaster and venue.

 Marzagão initially asked TV Globo, the largest network in South America, to be the broadcaster, but its executive, Walter Clark, was hesitant to commit resources to such an expensive and new festival.
 Marzagão instead looked toward TV Rio.
-With ample support from its executives and music director Erlon Chaves, it became the official broadcaster for the inaugural event.
+With support from its executives and music director Erlon Chaves, it became the official broadcaster for the inaugural event.
 For the venue, both the Teatro Carlos Gomes and Theatro Municipal were considered.
 The management teams for each opera hall were worried that a popular music festival would draw too large and ill-mannered a crowd compared to the normal attendees.
 After some more searching, the Maracanãzinho was suggested by Paulo Tapajós (a member of the planning committee) due to its large capacity.
 However, the gymnasium was designed for basketball games and had never held any sort of musical event.
 Chaves and Marzagão ran some acoustics tests in the space and were disappointed.
 Nonetheless, with no other alternative, the gymnasium was chosen to host the event.
 To advertise the event, and to ensure the stadium would be filled with attendees to improve acoustics, several hundreds of tickets for the national phase were given away for free.